kalyankottem/twitter-sentiment-analysis/README.md

 # End Notes

 In this article, we learned how to approach a sentiment analysis problem.
 We started with preprocessing and exploration of data.
 Then we extracted features from the cleaned text using Bag-of-Words and TF-IDF.
 Finally, we were able to build a couple of models using both the feature sets to classify the tweets.

-Did you find this article useful?
-Do you have any useful trick?
-Did you use any other method for feature extraction?
-Feel free to discuss your experiences in comments below or on the discussion portal and we’ll be more than happy to discuss.